nickclaw/alexa-ability/README.md

 ##### `request.send() -> undefined`
 Send the response.

+##### `request.fail(err) -> undefined`
+Fail.
+Immediately halts execution of all middleware and handlers.
+Requests that are failed will skip the `"error"` handler completely.
+The argument passed to this function will be passed to the handling callback function.

 ##### `request.toJSON() -> Object`
-Get a properly formatted response JSON object.
+Get a properly formatted response JSON response.

 #### events